alahiff/influxdb-grafana-on-gke/README.md

 # InfluxDB & Grafana using Kubernetes on Google Cloud Platform
 A simple demonstration of running InfluxDB and Grafana on Google Cloud Platform.
 Persistent disks are used for both InfluxDB and Grafana.
 Note that a higher performance disk (e.g. SSD) may be required for InfluxDB for some applications.

+InfluxDB will be accessible at `http://influxdb:8086` and Grafana at `http://grafana:3000`.
 ## Setup InfluxDB
 Create a persistent disk to be used as the storage for the InfluxDB data & metadata:
 ```